 Fruits and Vegetables For Your Dog

 As I mentioned in my first blog I love to stretch my dog food by adding assorted whole foods that I have in the house.
 I also am a huge fan of using vegetables and fruits for dog treats.
 They are cheap, easy, and I know exactly what I am feeding.
 No label deciphering needed.

 Here is all the produce I feed my pups along with what prep if needed, to keep them safe.

-- Broccoli and Cauliflower – They can eat the whole stalk, but I have found that by cutting them into bite-size pieces makes them more appealing to my little dog, MaHoney.
+- Broccoli and Cauliflower – They can eat the whole stalk, but I have found that cutting them into bite-size pieces makes them more appealing to my little dog, MaHoney.

 - Carrots – Baby carrots are my dogs’ favorites.
 I just buy the pre-washed organic bags from the store and serve.
 They go nuts for them.

 - Fresh Beans – This includes green beans, snap peas, and string beans are all great treats.
 My pups love them whole or shelled.

-- Tomatoes – Cherry tomatoes are most popular, but any other variety work.
+- Tomatoes – Cherry tomatoes are most popular, but any other variety of work.
 They can’t eat the stems due to it being toxic to dogs so I just pinch those off.

 - Apples and Pears – I do core the these due to the seeds being poisonous to dogs.

 - Melons – Just watch out for the number of seeds due to many leading to a blockage.
 Also, the rind is better left for the yard waste bin, it can cause tummy upset.

 - Bananas – Just peel and serve.

 - Berries – Strawberries, blueberries, and blackberries are all wonderful anti-oxidants.
 Be warned though; once your dog’s get a taste for them your garden will never be safe again.
 Sportydoo, my lab, gets all of them before we can.